Cricket News

 IPL 2026: Kolkata Knight Riders SWOT Analysis

-After a disappointing 2025 campaign where the three-time champions finished eighth in defence of their 2024 crown, the Kolkata Knight Riders (KKR) walked into the December mini-auction with the biggest purse and came out of it with some top overseas talents at their disposal.
+After a disappointing 2025 campaign, which saw the three-time Indian Premier League (IPL) champions finish eighth in their attempt to defend their crown from the year before, the Kolkata Knight Riders (KKR) walked into the December mini-auction with the biggest purse and came out of it possessing some top overseas talents.
 However, whether these big-money purchases can help them bridge the gap remains to be seen.

 Strength